postgresml/postgresml/pgml-cms/blog/korvus-firecrawl-rag-in-a-single-query.md

 July 30, 2024

-## Some Background

-Retrieval-Augmented Generation (RAG) is a technique in AI and machine learning that integrates large language models with specific, current datasets.
-By combining the vast knowledge of large language models with specific up-to-date information from a curated dataset, RAG has emerged as a powerful technique for enhancing the accuracy and relevance of AI-generated responses.
+We’re excited to share a quick guide on how you use the power of Korvus’ single query RAG along with Firecrawl to quickly and easily standup a retrieval augmented generation system with data from any website.

+You’ll learn how to:

+1. Use Firecrawl to efficiently scrape web content (we’re using our blog as an example)
+2. Process and index the scraped data using Korvus's Pipeline and Collection
+3. Perform vector search, text generation and reranking (RAG) in a single query, using open-source models

-Today, we're going to explore how to implement RAG using two open-source tools: [Fire Crawl](https://firecrawl.dev) and [Korvus](https://github.com/postgresml/korvus).
-Fire Crawl is a nifty web scraper that turns websites into clean, structured markdown data.
-Korvus - our Python, JavaScript, Rust and C RAG SDK - handles the heavy lifting of document processing, vector search, and response generation.
-Together they form a powerful duo for building RAG systems based on web content.
+[Firecrawl](https://firecrawl.dev) is a nifty web scraper that turns websites into clean, structured markdown data — perfect to create a knowledge base for RAG applications.

+[Korvus](https://github.com/postgresml/korvus) is the Python, JavaScript, Rust or C SDK for PostgresML.
+It handles the heavy lifting of document processing, vector search, and response generation in a single query.

-In this guide, we'll walk you through the process of crawling a website, processing the data, and performing RAG queries.
-Let's dive in!
+[PostgresML](https://postgresml.org) is an in-database ML/AI engine built by the ML engineers at Instacart.
+It lets you train, test and deploy models right inside Postgres.
+With Korvus, you can get all the efficiencies of in-database machine learning without SQL or database management.

+These three tools are all you’ll need to deploy a flexible and powerful RAG stack grounded in web data.
+Since your data is stored right where you're performing inference, you won’t need a vector database or an additional framework like LlamaIndex or Langchain to tie everything together.
+Mo’ microservices = more problems.

+Let’s dive in!

-## The Code
+## Getting Started

 To follow along you will need to set both the `FIRECRAWL_API_KEY` and `KORVUS_DATABASE_URL` env variables.